Dual Enrollment Program

-The Early Credit High School Program (ECHSP) offers seniors in high schools the chance to study college level courses and to receive college credit for their efforts.
+The Dual Enrollment Program offers students in high schools the chance to study college level courses and receive college credit for their efforts.
 Students benefit by the opportunity to address the challenges of college level curricula with their high school teachers in a familiar environment at fees substantially lower than on-campus courses.

-Interested seniors should contact their high school guidance counselor about taking our courses.
+Interested students should contact their high school guidance counselor about taking our courses.

 AVS 101 Introduction to Animal

 Animal industry's role in world and national economy; inheritance, growth, physiology, nutrition, and diseases of domestic animals and poultry; geographic distribution and marketing of animal products.